rcruz7842/CS-210-Programming-Languages/Project_Summary.md

 Corner Grocer Item Tracker

 Project Summary:
-The Corner Grocer Item Tracker is a C++ program that helps a grocery store review how often each item was purchased throughout the day.
+The Corner Grocer Item Tracker is a C++ program that helps a grocery store keep track of how often each item is purchased throughout the day.
 The program reads item names from an input file, counts how many times each item appears, and stores the results in a map.
-From there, the user can search for one item, view the full frequency list, or display a histogram that makes the data easier to read.
-The program also creates a backup file with the item frequencies.
+From there, the user can search for a specific item, display the frequency of every item, or view a histogram that provides a simple visual of the purchase data.
+The program also creates a backup file containing all of the item frequencies.
-This project brought together several concepts from the course into one complete program.
-Instead of practicing file input and output, maps, functions, and classes separately, I used them together to build a program that solves a realistic problem.
+This project pulled together a lot of what I learned throughout the course.
+Instead of practicing one concept at a time, I had to use several of them together to build a program that actually solved a problem.

-What I Did Well:
+Design Decisions:
-From the beginning, I wanted the program to stay organized instead of putting all of the logic inside main().
-Breaking the program into smaller functions made it easier to test individual features and fix problems without affecting the rest of the code.
+One thing I focused on was keeping the program organized instead of putting all of the logic inside main().
+Breaking the program into smaller functions made it easier to test each feature, track down bugs, and make changes without affecting the rest of the program.
-I also think the menu turned out well because the options are clear and easy to follow.
-Since the user can search for one item, print all item frequencies, or view a histogram, the program gives them a few different ways to understand the grocery data.
+I also wanted the menu to be simple to follow.
+Each option has a specific purpose, whether it's searching for a single item, displaying all item frequencies, or printing the histogram.
+Using a map to store the grocery items and their frequencies made searching and displaying the data much more efficient than reading through the file every time.

-Where I Could Improve:
+Future Improvements:
-If I continued working on this project, I would spend more time improving the input validation and error handling.
-The program works with the expected input, but it could handle invalid menu choices or missing files more smoothly.
+If I came back to this project, I would spend more time improving the input validation and error handling.
+The program works with the expected input, but it could do a better job handling invalid menu choices or situations where the input file can't be opened.
-I would also make the item search case insensitive.
-Right now, the user has to type the item name the same way it appears in the file.
-Making the search more flexible would make the program easier to use.
+I would also make the item search case insensitive so users wouldn't have to type an item's name exactly as it appears in the data file.
+Small improvements like these would make the program easier to use and more reliable.

-Challenges I Faced:
+Challenges:
-The biggest hurdle for me was learning when and how to use a map effectively.
-Once I understood that each grocery item could be used as a key while its purchase count became the value, the rest of the program became much easier to design.
+The part I spent the most time figuring out was how to use a map effectively.
+Once I understood that each grocery item could be used as the key and its purchase count could be stored as the value, the rest of the program became much easier to build.
-I worked through this by going back through ZyBooks, using the course materials, testing different inputs, and using Visual Studio's debugger to find problems.
-This helped me slow down and debug the program in smaller sections instead of writing too much code at once and feeling overwhelmed later.
+To work through that, I went back through ZyBooks, reviewed my notes, used Visual Studio's debugger, and tested the program frequently while I was writing it.
+That process also taught me not to write too much code before testing it.
+Fixing smaller problems as I went was much easier than trying to debug everything at the end.

-Skills I Can Use Later:
+Key Takeaways:
-Looking back, this project feels like the point where a lot of the course material started fitting together.
-Earlier assignments focused on smaller concepts, but this project required me to combine file input and output, functions, classes, maps, and debugging into one application.
+Looking back, this project feels like the point where everything from the course started coming together.
+Earlier assignments introduced individual topics, but this project required me to use several of them at the same time to build a complete application.
-Although this project focuses on grocery inventory instead of games, the same programming concepts apply to larger software projects.
-Organizing code into smaller sections, working with data, reading from files, and debugging problems are all skills I will continue building as I work toward a career in software development.
+Although this program focuses on grocery inventory, the programming concepts are the same ones I'll continue using in future courses and personal projects.
+Reading from files, organizing code into smaller functions, working with data structures, and debugging problems are all skills I'll continue building as I work toward a career in game development.

-Maintainability, Readability, and Adaptability:
+Code Organization:
-I wanted the code to be easy to come back to later, so I used descriptive variable and function names, separated tasks into their own functions, and added comments where they helped explain specific sections of the code.
+I wanted the code to be easy to read if I came back to it later, so I used descriptive variable and function names, separated different tasks into their own functions, and added comments where they helped explain the code.
-Keeping the project organized this way makes it easier to maintain and update.
-If I wanted to add another menu option or another type of report later, I would not have to completely rewrite the program because the main parts are already separated.
+Keeping everything organized also makes the program easier to build on in the future.
+If I wanted to add another menu option or a different report later, I could do that without having to rewrite the entire program.